solarsoft0/website/docs/docs/getting_started/voice.md

 ## Using Ngrok to publish your Voice Application

-Now that we have our Voice Application up and running, we need to make it available on the Internet——the fastest way to enable public access by using Ngrok.
-For example, with ngrok, you can publish a web server with a single command.
+Now that we have the Voice Application up and running, you need to make it available on the Internet.
+The fastest way to enable public access is by using Ngrok.
+For example, with Ngrok, you can publish a web server with a single command.

 On a new console, run Ngrok with the following command: